 Listed below are the fully trained coaches within Steel City Striders.

 Feel free to contact any of them with any training questions you may have; training plans, session plans etc.

 You can find each of them on the contact us section of the website.

-Peter Brown has been a UK Athletics Level 2 Endurance Coach for over twenty five years whilst he has been a member of Steel City Striders since 2000.
+Peter Brown has been a UK Athletics Level 2 Endurance Coach for over thirty years whilst he has been a member of Steel City Striders since 2000.

 In 1984, wanting to get fit enough to go winter hill walking in the Cairngorms, he began by making the common error of many starting in the sport by trying to run a marathon.
-But this was the era of Coe, Cram and Ovett and he then tried middle distance which was perhaps unwise for somebody with a fundamental lack of speed; he ended up mainly running the steeplechase as no-one else at his club wanted to do it at the time.
+But this was the era of Coe, Cram and Ovett and he then tried middle distance which was perhaps unwise for somebody with a fundamental lack of speed ending up mainly running the steeplechase as no one else at his club wanted to do it at the time.
 Back in the day his pb’s were 16:42 (5000m), 34:55 (10k) and 77:41 (half marathon).
 He never really got the trip for the marathon despite having completed eighteen of them his best being 2:53:51.
 Obviously he can’t get anywhere near these times nowadays.

-Nevertheless this track orientated background has proved to be extremely valuable and its discipline underpins Peter’s coaching philosophy: if you want to run a good marathon, then you need to run a good half and if you want to run a good half then a decent 10k time is essential.
-Scornful of short cuts, this is all based on hard work and good old fashioned mileage with his personal training regime is defined by a regular pattern of Hills or Long Reps on Tuesday, Track on Thursday and a Long Run at the weekend.
+Nevertheless, this track orientated background has proved to be extremely valuable and its discipline underpins Peter’s coaching philosophy: if you want to run a good marathon, then you need to run a good half and if you want to run a good half then a decent 10k time is essential.
+Scornful of short cuts, this is all based on hard work and good old fashioned mileage with his personal training regime being defined by a regular pattern of Hills or Long Reps on Tuesday, Track on Thursday and a Long Run at the weekend.
 He regularly uses the word consistency.